BodyArmor Calls Out Gatorade For Being Your Dad’s Sports Drink

 Kobe Bryant remains the company’s number-three investor and creative director.
 Last year, Bryant told me that the most important advertising lesson he learned was to understand the truth of what you’re trying to communicate, then speak simply and plainly.
 The concept of the ads is simple, the message clear: BodyArmor is the future, Gatorade is the past.

 However, the campaign that pokes fun at the past is itself a throwback to the cola war-style taste test and direct competitor call-out model perfected during that era . . . and it’ll probably work.
-The twist is that BodyArmor’s spokesathletes are also stakeholders, a fact both Repole and Porzingas think roots the brand in the kind of authenticity needed in today’s market.
+The twist is that BodyArmor’s spokesathletes are also stakeholders, a fact both Repole and Porzingis think roots the brand in the kind of authenticity needed in today’s market.

-“People sometimes sign deals because they get paid a lot of money, but here, everybody actually loves the brand and product,” says Porzingas.
+“People sometimes sign deals because they get paid a lot of money, but here, everybody actually loves the brand and product,” says Porzingis.

 “Back in the ’70s and ’80s, people might do an endorsement or a spot just for the money,” Repole says.
 “Now, athletes are more sophisticated, they’re transparent in social media.
 If they don’t believe in something, most of them wouldn’t do it.”

-Note: UPDATE: When reached for comment, a Gatorade spokesperson simply referenced this pinned tweet.